swyxio/ai-notes/Monthly Notes/Mar 2024 notes.md

 ## openai

+- jan leike open sourced [transformer debugger](https://twitter.com/janleike/status/1767347608065106387) - It combines both automated interpretability and sparse autoencoders, and it allows rapid exploration of models without writing code.
+It supports both neurons and attention heads.
+You can intervene on the forward pass by ablating individual neurons and see what changes.
+In short, it's a quick and easy way to discover circuits manually.
 - nontechnical
 	- [elon sues openai](https://www.washingtonpost.com/business/2024/03/01/musk-openai-lawsuit/), [openai responds](https://twitter.com/openai/status/1765201089366773913?t=6FDPaNxZcbSsELal6Sv7Ug)
 	- [openai board reappoints sama](https://news.ycombinator.com/item?id=39647105), [NYT wrote some stuff about Mira](https://archive.is/uroRV)